-Table 1.The Certification System in Ecotourism
+Table 1.
+The Certification System in Ecotourism

 GENERAL CRITERIA

 PRINCIPLES

-Principles of The criteria of demonstrating a

-sustained sustained/long-lasting and efficient

-management of management of the guesthouse.
+Principles of sustained management of The criteria of demonstrating a sustained/long-lasting and efficient management of the guesthouse.

 the guesthouse The criteria of implementing a durable

-management system.
+the guesthouse management system.

 The criteria of observing the national and

 international laws.

 The criterion of personnel's continuous

 training.

 The criteria of concentrating on natural

 Product areas.

+focused

-focused The criteria of interpreting the Eco
+principles The criteria of interpreting the Eco

-principles touristic product.
+principies touristic product.

-The sustainability criteria seen from the

-perspective of preserving the natural
+The sustainability criteria seen from the perspective of preserving the natural habitat.

-habitat.

-The criteria of contribution to

 conservation.

 The criteria of contribution to developing

 local communities.

 The sensitivity criteria towards culture

 and local traditions.

 The criteria concerning the tourists' level

 of satisfaction.

 The criteria of adequate marketing.